Complaints before your contract has been completed

 - subcontract underway with a subcontractor for domestic building work.

 - Renovating, altering, extending or repairing a home, which can include a residential apartment or unit

 - Landscaping, paving, driveways, fencing, garages, carports, swimming pools and other associated works

-You can find a comprehensive list of domestic building work in the Schedule 1B - Queensland Building and Construction Commission Act 1991.
+- Supplying lighting, heating, ventilation, air-conditioning, water supply, sewerage and other services and facilities.
+You can find the full definition of domestic building work in Schedule 1B of the Queensland Building and Construction Commission Act 1991.

-When EDR can’t assist
+When EDR can’t help

 - The work is commercial or industrial building work